refinedev/refine/documentation/blog/2022-09-27-react-hook-form-validation.md

 </div>

 ## Handling errors
-Handling errors with MUI's TextField component is fairly straightforward, all we have to do is destructure the errors property from the useForm’s formState method:
+Handling errors with Material UI's TextField component is fairly straightforward, all we have to do is destructure the errors property from the useForm’s formState method:

 ```tsx
 const { control, formState: { errors }} = useForm<IFormValue>